Community

 Getting Started - Citizen Tree Groups

-Developing a master plan takes input from many different individuals that will be impacted by the management of the community forest.
-Formal committees can assist tree managers in relevant ways to support, encourage and improve the growth of the community forest.
-Committee members may be a village trustee, a department of transportation employee or a resident that cares about the village trees.
-Also, work with local agencies such as Cornell Cooperative Extension or the DEC to help set up the management planning process.
-This group may be empowered to oversee the community forest master plan by the municipal tree ordinance.
-The next step for this group would be to organize the completion of an inventory of all the street trees within the municipal boundaries.
+Developing a master plan takes input from many different individuals who will be impacted by the management of the community forest.
+Formal citizen groups such as a Tree Board can assist tree managers in relevant ways to support, encourage and improve the growth of the community forest.
+Tree Board members can be a village trustee, a Department of Public Works employee, or a resident who cares about village trees.
+The Tree Board can work with local agencies such as Cornell Cooperative Extension or the New York State Department of Environmental Conservation to help set up the management planning process.
+A Tree Board can also be empowered to oversee the community forest master plan by a municipal tree ordinance.
+If given this responsibility, the next step for this group would be to organize an inventory of all street trees and planting spaces within the municipal boundaries.

 How to Write a Municipal Tree Ordinance